|Customer Testimonials||Customer Map||Submit a Question||Assembly Manual||Troubleshooting Hints||Measurements|

 Principal Librarian for The Philadelphia Orchestra

 We have many satisifed customers for both the Akitika GT-101 and the Updatemydynaco line of products.
 Still, I know that it's hard to send $299 plus $26 shipping via Paypal when you've never done business with us before.
 In addition, you may have questions about the amp, about building the kit, and how it might work out in your system.
-I urge you to give me a call.
+I urge you to send me an email with questions.

 Here are impressions from GT-101 customers about building the kit, the quality, and the sound.